-October is the international month of breast cancer awareness – this period allows us to once again emphasize the importance of early detection, diagnosis, and treatment of the disease.
+October is the international Breast Cancer Awareness Month — this period allows us to once again highlight the importance of early detection, diagnosis and treatment of the disease.

 Disease indicators and trends

-Breast cancer is the most common malignant tumor in women, both in Georgia and globally.
-Statistical data shows that the number of new breast cancer cases increases year by year.
-However, there is a positive trend – the mortality rate is decreasing.
-The main reason for this is early diagnosis, in which screening programs play a special role.
+Breast cancer represents the most common malignant tumour in women both in Georgia and globally.
+According to statistical data, the number of new breast cancer cases is increasing year by year.
+However, there is a positive trend — the mortality rate is decreasing.
+The main reason for this is early diagnosis, in which screening programmes play an especially crucial role.

-Screening is the examination of a healthy, asymptomatic population to detect pathology at an early stage.
-Its main purpose is to identify the disease at a stage when treatment is most effective and yields comprehensive results.
+Screening represents the examination of a healthy, asymptomatic population to detect pathology at an early stage.
+Its main goal is to detect the disease at a stage when treatment is most effective and yields the most complete results.

 The main stages of screening include:

-Physical examination (palpation – examination of the breast and lymph nodes)
+Physical examination (palpation — check of the mammary gland and lymph nodes)

-Ultrasound examination – visualization of the breast and regional lymph nodes
+Ultrasound examination — imaging of the mammary gland and regional lymph nodes

-2D mammography – primarily for those over 40 years old
+2D mammography — mainly for ages over 40

-Diagnostic biopsy – in case of detecting a pathological formation
+Aspiration biopsy — in case a pathological lesion is detected

 Consequences of delayed diagnosis

-It is alarming that to date, about one-third of new cases are diagnosed at the third or fourth stage – which significantly complicates treatment and increases the risk of complications and fatal outcomes.
+It is alarming that to this day, about one third of new cases are diagnosed at the third or fourth stage — which significantly complicates treatment and increases the risk of complications and lethal outcomes.